-1 would rather have a certain date in November than dealing with a 2 partial date in October, that potential date in early October.
-We do not have the facility October $16^{\rm th}$ , that week is not available.
-3 4 So, I recognize the Tribe's frustration.
-5 Again, I also recognize that the reasoning which I am 6 now using to actually try to accommodate the parties for a hearing 7 is a slightly different procedural ground and I do intend to try 8 to move this hearing along as quickly as possible recognizing the 9 delays and delays that have been, that are occurring here.
-I 10 recognize the Tribe's frustration but we are trying to make sure 11 that all parties can be heard.
-12 MR. GRUBER: I appreciate -- this is Brian Gruber 13 again, Your Honor -- and I appreciate that very much.
-I, would it 14 be possible to look closely of October $21^{\rm st}$ if that's after the 15 week that the --16 THE COURT: That is a week in which we were unable to 17 secure -- we looked at those dates and we were unable to secure the facility for that date.
-18 19 MR. GRUBER: The week of October 21st, I know you 20 mentioned --21 THE COURT: That is correct.
-And we have reached out 22 to the Federal District Court and the Federal Court of Appeals to 23 see if their facilities were available, and again, an Appellate possibility would -- and it also, many of those dates would also interfere with Ninth Circuit proceedings.
+Again, I also recognize that the reasoning which I am now using to actually try to accommodate the parties for a hearing is a slightly different procedural ground and I do intend to try to move this hearing along as quickly as possible recognizing the delays and delays that have been, that are occurring here.
+I recognize the Tribe's frustration but we are trying to make sure that all parties can be heard.

+MR. GRUBER: I appreciate -- this is Brian Gruber again, Your Honor -- and I appreciate that very much.
+I, would it be possible to look closely of October 21st if that's after the week that the --

+16 THE COURT: That is a week in which we were unable to 17 secure -- we looked at those dates and we were unable to secure 18 the facility for that date.

+MR. GRUBER: The week of October 21st, I know you mentioned --

+THE COURT: That is correct.
+And we have reached out to the Federal District Court and the Federal Court of Appeals to see if their facilities were available, and again, an Appellate Court facility really doesn't have the provisions for witnesses.
+It might have the space for the parties but the facility, the possibility would -- and it also, many of those dates would also interfere with Ninth Circuit proceedings.
 So, we've looked at other locations.
 And we do think this is the best location and we hope this will be able to move.
 Wait a minute.

-Court facility really doesn't have the provisions for witnesses.

-It might have the space for the parties but the facility, the